-OL 063: Walt Disney World Resorts Allow Dogs in Rooms
+Does Walt Disney World Resorts Allow Dogs in Rooms?

-There is an audience of people who want to travel with their dogs and they are willing to pay for the privilege.
-That means Walt Disney World was leaving money on the table by not allowing dogs in guest rooms.
+There is an audience of people who want to travel with their dogs and are willing to pay for the privilege.
+That means Walt Disney World left money on the table by not allowing dogs in guest rooms.

 People come to Orlando for a Disney vacation with their dogs.
 Since they could not get a dog-friendly room on-site at Walt Disney World, they elected to stay elsewhere.

-Worse, they may avoid Walt Disney World completely and vacation at Universal Studios, instead.
+Worse, they may completely avoid Walt Disney World and vacation at Universal Studios.

 Which Walt Disney World Resorts Allow Dogs in Rooms?

-Four out of the 26 Walt Disney World resort hotels have been designated dog friendly.
+Four of the 26 Walt Disney World resort hotels have been dog friendly.
 Each property’s per night/per room pet-cleaning rate is:

 Walt Disney World will accommodate a maximum of two dogs per guest room.
 Each guest room has easy access to outdoor pet walkways for exercise and green spaces with pet relief areas.

-Certain floors or sections of a hotel are dog-friendly, while the majority of areas remain canine-free to accommodate Guests with allergies or other concerns.
+Certain floors or sections of a hotel are dog-friendly, while most areas remain canine-free to accommodate Guests with allergies or other concerns.

 How Will a Dog-Friendly Policy Impact Your Next Vacation?